Cost Analysis and Audit Resolution Branch

 - Negotiating Indirect Cost Rates (ICR): NSF is the cognizant agency for 88-125 organizations.
 Awardees for which NSF is the agency with rate cognizance are required to regularly (typically annually) submit proposals to update their ICRs.
 CAAR is responsible for negotiating and issuing ICRs for its cognizant awardees.

-Award Monitoring and Business Assistance Program (AMBAP) Reviews: AMBAP was designed to provide monitoring oversight and business assistance to ensure that awardee institutions possess adequate policies, processes, and systems to manage their NSF awards.
-Under the AMBAP program, CAAR performs two types of reviews:
+Advanced Monitoring Reviews: The Advanced Monitoring Program was designed to provide monitoring oversight and business assistance to ensure that awardee institutions possess adequate policies, processes, and systems to manage their NSF awards.
+Under the Advanced Monitoring Program, CAAR performs two types of reviews:

 Resources and References